Rupert Neve

 Arthur Rupert Neve (31 July 1926 – 12 February 2021) was a British-American electronics engineer and entrepreneur, who was a pioneering designer of professional audio recording equipment.
 He designed analog recording and audio mixing equipment that was sought after by professional musicians and recording technicians.
-Some of his customers were music groups The Beatles, Aerosmith and Nirvana, and recording studios Sound City Studios and Abbey Road Studios.
+His customers included the music groups the Beatles, Aerosmith and Nirvana, and the recording studios Sound City Studios and Abbey Road Studios.
 Companies that he was associated with included Neve Electronics, Focusrite, AMS Neve, and Rupert Neve Designs.

 He received a Technical Grammy Award for lifetime achievement in 1997.

 Early life

 Arthur Rupert Neve was born on 31 July 1926 in Newton Abbot, England.
 He spent much of his early childhood in Buenos Aires, Argentina, where his father was a missionary with the British and Foreign Bible Society.
 He began designing audio amplifiers and radio receivers from age 13.
 The start of World War II increased demand for radios and Neve began repairing and selling radios.
 At 17 years of age, he served in World War II, and was a member of the Army's Royal Corps of Signals.